Master’s in Social Work

 • Develop research, analysis, critical and creative thinking, decision-making and leadership skills.

 Developing these skills gives social work professionals the opportunity to diagnose and treat issues, as well as provide access to resources to help improve the lives of at-risk populations.
 If you are passionate about people and seek a career path that engages in social and economic justice for vulnerable populations, consider a future in social work.
-Undergraduates can look at our Bachelor of Social Work degree.

 Benefits of GCU's Master's Degree in Social Work

 GCU incorporates its Christian worldview and values into its programs, which teaches Master of Social Work students to perform ethical work and apply servant leadership practices.
-Based on Christian principles, the curriculum helps empowers students to lead with kindness, compassion and justice for making a difference in the lives of others.
+Based on Christian principles, the curriculum helps empower students to lead with kindness, compassion and justice for making a difference in the lives of others.

 Get More Information